Thinking School Journey – Portsmouth Academy

 We are fortunate to be in a family of schools with RGS (who are an advanced Thinking School) taking the lead on Thinking.
 This allowed us to make links with colleagues in Medway and share good practice.
 Many of our staff were given the opportunity to visit RGS and see the use of other thinking tools and the impact that they could have on the children.
 Two of our senior team with responsibility for Thinking Schools were also given the opportunity to be trained as consultants which gave us a very deep insight into the cognitive processes.
 Those staff members have been able to support other schools within TSAT.

-The Portsmouth Academy was delighted to have been accredited by the University of Exeter in July 2016 and our belief in the pedagogy was compounded even further by record breaking results in August 2016 with 65% A*-C including English and maths and an ‘above average’ progress 8 score.
+The Portsmouth Academy was delighted to have been accredited by the University of Exeter in July 2016 and our belief in the pedagogy was compounded even further by record breaking results in August 2016 with 65% A*-C including English and math and an ‘above average’ progress 8 score.
 We are exceptionally proud of our school and the culture and ethos our journey to become an accredited Thinking School has embedded in both our students and our staff.

 See more information about Portsmouth Academy for Girls celebrating their best ever GCSE results here